In certain workers’ compensation cases, third parties may be liable to pay a third party lawsuit settlement.

 The trade-off for not having to prove employer negligence is that the employee cannot claim damages for pain and suffering.
 In many workers’ compensation cases though, there are third parties that may be liable.

 Employees generally cannot file a direct claim against their workplaces for negligence.

 Even if the employer failed to correct a known danger or failed to follow standard procedures, the employee cannot file a civil lawsuit against the employer.
 As with all legal matters, there may be exceptions where an employee can sue an employer, but this is usually only done in specific circumstances.

-Employers are liable for the worker’s medical expenses for as long as they are unable to work.
+Employers, on the other hand, are liable for the worker’s medical expenses for as long as injured workers are unable to work.
 If a worker needs additional medical care after he/she returns to the job, the employer must pay those expenses too.
 Workers are also entitled to wage loss benefits while they are unable to work.

 If a worker suffers a permanent disability, then the employer must compensate the employee.
 The length of the payments will vary depending on the nature of the injury.

 Workers who suffer an occupational illness are also entitled to wage compensation and payment of their medical bills.
 The amount of compensation varies depending on the type of work the employee did and how much the worker earned.

 The Liability Of Third Parties in Workers’ Comp Cases

 Third parties can be liable for different reasons that depend on liability laws and how the accident happened.

 Some of the common third-party claims workers can file include: